Inferenco/openai-rust-responses-sshift/DOCUMENTATION.md

 # Open AI Rust Responses by SShift - Documentation

-This document provides comprehensive documentation for the Open AI Rust Responses by SShift library, a Rust SDK for the OpenAI Responses API.
+This document provides comprehensive documentation for the Open AI Rust Responses by SShift library, a Rust SDK for the OpenAI Responses API with advanced reasoning parameters, background processing, enhanced models, and production-ready streaming.

 ## Table of Contents